pb2323/Data-Mining-Assignments/Assignment3/README.md

 - Explore feature importance to understand key factors affecting passenger satisfaction.
 - Develop a user-friendly interface for easier interaction with the model.

-## Acknowledgments

-- Kaggle for providing the dataset
-- Akkio for the Auto AI platform and deployment services